 San Francisco, CA 94143-0430

 To be eligible for a General Practice Residency appointment, you must meet the following requirements:

 - Hold a DDS or DMD degree issued by a dental school accredited by the U.S. ADA’s Commission on Dental Accreditation (CODA) by the start of the program

 - Pass the National Board Dental Examination (NBDE), Part 1 by the application deadline.
 Matched candidates must Pass and submit NBDE Part 2 results by the start of the program.
 If you already have completed your dental program: Passing score(s) from NBDE Parts 1 & 2 OR the Integrated National Board Exam (INBDE) are required by the application deadline

 - Be a U.S. citizen or permanent resident

 There are three steps to the application process:

-- Submit your application through the Postdoctoral Application Support Service (PASS).
-You must include the following: personal essay, curriculum vitae (CV), official dental school transcript, unofficial transcripts from all undergraduate/graduate schools, three PASS evaluation forms (PEFs), dean's institution evaluation and all required scores.
+- Submit your application through the Postdoctoral Application Support Service (ADEA PASS).
+You must include the following: personal essay, curriculum vitae (CV), official dental school transcript, unofficial transcripts from all undergraduate/graduate schools, three PASS evaluation forms (PEFs), dean's institution evaluation and scores from the NBDE exam.

 - Register with the Postdoctoral Dental Matching Program to obtain a match code number and submit a rank order list.
 The Match Program is a centralized selection service that matches applicants to programs.

-- Submit the nonrefundable application processing fee of $60 through the UCSF Online Payment System.
+- Following submission of the ADEA PASS application, submit the nonrefundable application processing fee of $60 through the UCSF application fee portal UCSF application fee portal.